-To prepare your samples for sequencing, use SMRT Link's Sample Setup module to generate a customized protocol for primer annealing and polymerase binding to SMRTbell® templates, with subsequent sample cleanup.
+To prepare your samples for sequencing, use the SMRT Link Sample Setup module to generate a customized protocol for primer annealing and polymerase binding to SMRTbell[®] templates, with subsequent sample cleanup.
 You can then print the instructions for use in the lab.